 Goals that are not action-oriented will also give you too much of an escape clause.
 If you are not required or encouraged to do anything more than attend therapy sessions or 12 step meetings, you may find recovery to be boring and not worth your time.
 Your boredom can then drive you back to your drug or alcohol problems.
 Set action-oriented goals for every aspect of your recovery, including things like completing a certain number of exercise and meditation sessions every week, maintaining your thoughts and feelings in a journal two or three times per day, and observing and recording events and circumstances that arise which may tempt you to relapse back to your bad habits.
 If you plan and take specific actions, you will find your rehab and recovery to be more fulfilling.

 Your goals need to be realistic to avoid your falling into a trap of depression and disappointment when you do not meet a goal.
 Alternately, you do not want to set the bar so low that a goal is trivial.
 Your counselors and therapists will help you set goals that are challenging yet attainable.
 The most realistic goals are ones that challenge you enough to make you push yourself without totally collapsing.

 Commit to Your Goals

 Your goals should also have time limits that encourage you to analyze your progress at regular intervals.
 If you do nothing more than set goals without committing to measuring your progress and checking on whether you are approaching those goals within set time limits, you risk pushing those goals into the future and never achieving them.

 The counselors and therapists at the Last Resort Recovery Center near Austin can help you set individual goals in your own addiction.
-Please call us at 512-360-3600 for more information on how we can help you to succeed in breaking away from your addictions.
+Please contact our team for more information on how we can help you succeed in breaking away from your addictions.